Published on January 8th, 2018 | by Chuck161

 - Lots of recent hard pulls

-- Suspicious usage of the new account such as high amount transactions, gift card purchases
+- Suspicious usage of the new account such as large transactions or gift card purchases

 There are three possible outcomes of the FR: